-The committee considers shareholders' contributions thoroughly and takes their input into account to inform future enhancements of the policy and alignment to Sanlam's strategy.
-Sanlam discloses the remuneration of each director and prescribed officer individually in its Annual Reporting Suite.
-In line with the recommended practices in King IVTM, the remuneration policy and the implementation report will, similar to 2019, be tabled for separate non-binding advisory vote by the shareholders at the AGM.
-The remuneration policy and the committee charter provide for the measures that Sanlam commits to take in the event that either the remuneration policy or the implementation report, or both, are voted against by 25% or more of the votes exercised at the AGM.
-These measures include undertaking an engagement process to ascertain reasons for dissenting votes, and to thereafter address legitimate and reasonable objections and concerns.
-At the June 2019 AGM, 98,35% of the votes were cast in favour of the remuneration policy and 93,00% of the votes were cast in favour of the implementation report.
+The Human Resources and Remuneration committee, furthermore, considers shareholders' contributions and recommendations thoroughly and takes their input into account to inform future enhancements of the policy and alignment to Sanlam's strategy.
+Sanlam discloses the remuneration of each director and prescribed officer individually in its annual reporting suite.
+In line with the recommended practices in King IVTM, the remuneration policy and the implementation report will, similar to 2020, be tabled for separate non-binding advisory vote by the shareholders at the AGM scheduled to take place in 2021.
+The remuneration policy and the Human Resources and Remuneration committee charter provide for the measures that Sanlam commits to take in the event that either the remuneration policy or the implementation report, or both, are voted against by 25% or more of the votes exercised at the AGM.
+These measures include undertaking an engagement process to ascertain reasons for dissenting votes and to thereafter address legitimate and reasonable objections and concerns.
+At the June 2020 AGM, 94,85% of the votes were cast in favour of the remuneration policy and 78,12% of the votes were cast in favour of the implementation report.